Corporate Collections

-La Finca will assess the value of your corporate collection, develop a strategic selling plan of action, handle all the logistics and allow that company to focus on its day-to-day business at hand—knowing that they are going to achieve the best possible returns as their collectible assets find new homes.
+There can come a time when it makes the best sense to sell a Corporate Collection and La Finca has the expertise to bring it to market.
+La Finca’s strategic selling plans and handling of all aspects of the sale process allows a company and its team to focus on its day-to-day business at hand.
+They will move forward with confidence throughout the process knowing that they are going to achieve the best possible returns as their collectible assets find buyers.
 Whether it is a collection of prints, paintings, design or other media, company leaders can have confidence they are making informed decisions with the highest level of expert recommendations.

 Deliverables: